nealcrook/nascom/ROM/simon/README.md

 The recreated source code is:

     simon45s.asm

-To assemble it, I use the GNU Z80 assembler (which is somewhat crude, but effective).
-The script check_rebuild builds the binary/listing from source and compares the resultant binary with the golden binary:

-    #!/bin/sh
-    #
-    # rebuild from source and check that the binary matches the golden version

-    z80asm -i simon45s.asm -lsimon45s.lst -osimon45s.bin

-    # check
-    diff simon45s.bin simon45s.bin_golden

 Note: There seems to be an error in the binary dump of this ROM.
 In the source code, the PRS routine starts like this: